 One of my favourite parts of Aquaria is the Flooded Forest, which features a water-filled pillar with a tree rising from a pool.
 It is supposed to replicate an Amazonian river ecosystem, and as you descend the stairs, you will see dozens of fish swimming in the crystal clear water.

-Objects are actually 30% bigger than they appear because of the glass.
-If so, that is one big ass shark.
+Objects are 30% bigger than they appear because of the glass.
+Still, one big ass shark.

 A ‘sunken ship’ makes a fun playground for the fishies.